 Price and value winner: Surfshark

 Surfshark won every category, although a couple were close.
-It is clearly the better value and the best product.
+It is clearly the better value and is in fact one of the best VPN providers period.
 We can recommend Surfshark to you without reservations.

 If you decide to give Surfshark a try, you’ll want to take advantage of the discount offer below to get the best possible price.
 You’ll have plenty of time to really put Surfshark through the ringer.
 We expect you’ll like what you see, and with their 30 day money-back guarantee you literally have nothing to lose.

-Have you used Surfshark or PIA?
+Have you used either of these VPN providers?
 Feel free to share your honest review in the comments below.